mohanrajsambath/TimingFunctionEditor/README.markdown

 This project depends on my [SwiftGraphics](https://github.com/schwa/SwiftGraphics) framework you'll need to use [Carthage](https://github.com/Carthage/Carthage) to download and build SwiftGraphics.
 You can install Carthage via [homebrew](http://github.com/Homebrew/homebrew).

 	carthage bootstrap

+After bootstrapping carthage the project should build normally.